 The new Martin Brothers album LOVE IS OPTIONAL has been released through AWAL.
 This truly is another milestone for the two brothers, heaving worked very hard on this one.
 The whole album contains nine songs and is just about over a half an hour long.
 It's style can be described as a mix of modern electro-pop and classic synth-pop influences.
 For this album they got some really interesting support from featuring artists such as the young band Pensacola Mist from the UK, which got introduced this year on BBC radio.
 Furthermore artists such as the fabulous SADBOii from Australia with over 3.5 million streams on Spotify or FancyNormal, also from Australia, who are definitely fancy phenomenal, contribute their voices.
 The album starts of with a nice shimmer of an electronic, melancholic synth-pop ballad "Love Is Optional".
 The first single of the album.
 But it wouldn't be the Martin Brothers, if there is not also a good amount of songs, that will give you some good vibes and a dancing mood.
 There are songs such as "I Can't Lie", "Love Lockdown Now" and so on to get yourself to the dance floor.
 What will be your favourite tune to get into party mood?
 The list goes on with instant recognisable songs such as "Stuck In The System", with its unique synth sound and very emotional feel.
 Furthermore you will be put on a journey to the orient with the song "Heart To Heart" or get dreamy with "Stuck In Your Dreams" and their upbeat title "I Can't Stay For Too Long".
 The new Martin Brothers album will definitely give you some nice retro feelings and is sure to set an exclamation mark in the indie synth-pop/electro-pop music scene.

 With their first album and the single "I Was Never Yours" the two brothers made it into the German Spotify and Swiss Dance Charts.
 This was followed by other singles, which they released with the record label MUVE Records and distributed via PIAS.
 Some of these songs appeared on New Music Friday on Spotify.
-With the latest single "She's So Apocalyptic" they have gained further fans and interest.
-Now they want to make some waves with the new album!
+With songs such as "She's So Apocalyptic" they have gained further fans and interest.
+Now they want to make some waves with a new album and great live shows!

 ALL RIGHTS RESERVED